 PARTS OF THE MANUSCRIPT

-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgements, (v) references, (vi) endnotes, (vii) appendices, (viii) figure legends, (ix) tables (each table complete with title and footnotes) and (x) figures.
+Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgements and funding, (v) references, (vi) endnotes, (vii) appendices, (viii) tables (each table complete with title and footnotes), (ix) figure legends, (x) figures, and (xi) supporting information if desired.
+Authors must also provide a cover letter to accompany their manuscript.
 Footnotes to the text are not allowed and any such material should be incorporated as endnotes.

-Six key words (for the purposes of indexing) should be supplied below the abstract in alphabetical order.
+Key words: Six keywords (for the purposes of indexing) should be supplied below the abstract in alphabetical order.

-In-text citations of references with two authors should include both authors’ names for every citation.
+References: In-text citations of references with two authors should include both authors’ names for every citation.
+Please note APA referencing style requires that a DOI be provided for all references where available.
 For references with three to five authors, include all names in the first citation, but include the first author’s name followed by et al. for every subsequent citation.
 For references with six or more authors, only include the first author’s name followed by et al. for every citation.

 In the reference list, cite the names of all authors when there are seven or fewer; when there are eight or more, include the first six authors’ names followed by an ellipsis (…) and the final author’s name.
 Do not use ibid. or op cit.
-Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only.
+Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
 Article in a journal with continuous pagination does not require issue numbers in the references.

 All citations mentioned in the text, tables or figures must be listed in the reference list in the following standard form: